-The League was instrumental in launching the first Lake Tahoe Summit and the passage of the original Act in 2000.
+The League, along with other Basin partners including the Tahoe Regional Planning Agency, was instrumental in launching the first Lake Tahoe Summit and the passage of the original Act in 2000.
 The funding provided by the Act has been vital to efforts to restore Lake Tahoe’s clarity.

 In December of 2016, President Obama signed legislation that included the second Lake Tahoe Restoration Act, authorizing $415 million for restoration, research and aquatic invasive species and wildfire prevention at Lake Tahoe.
 With the signing, the Act re-affirmed its role as a keystone of the effort to protect and restore Lake Tahoe's clarity.
 The League strongly supported this legislation, which followed action by California and Nevada to renew their commitment to cooperation on Lake Tahoe's environmental goals, without which continued public funding may have been impossible.

-Darcie Goodman Collins, PhD, the League’s CEO, makes biennial trips to Washington, D.C. to push Tahoe's federal delegation for Lake-friendly policies and secure funding sources.
-Her past efforts included the passage of the 2016 Lake Tahoe Restoration Act, which was championed by Senators Dean Heller and Harry Reid of Nevada and Senators Dianne Feinstein and Barbara Boxer of California.
+A contingent of business, nonprofit and public agency leaders from Tahoe make biennial trips to Washington D.C. to press Tahoe's federal delegation for Lake-friendly policies and secure funding sources.
+The Tahoe Partnership includes the League to Save Lake Tahoe, Tahoe Regional Planning Agency and Tahoe Chamber, along with numerous others.
+The past efforts of these Tahoe champions include the passage of the 2016 Lake Tahoe Restoration Act, which was championed by Senators Dean Heller and Harry Reid of Nevada, and Senators Dianne Feinstein and Barbara Boxer of California.

-Now, Dr. Goodman Collins' advocacy efforts focus on ensuring that Tahoe's federal funding lifeline continues.
-In May of 2021, a bicameral, bipartisan group of federal legislators, led by Senator Catherine Cortez Masto of Nevada, came together to propose an extension of the 2016 ACT.
+Now, the Tahoe Partnership's advocacy efforts focus on ensuring that Tahoe's federal funding lifeline continues.
+That includes working with Tahoe's delegation to push Congress for the continued allocation of funds approved under the 2016 Act.
+As of August 2021, there is congressional momentum for Tahoe to receive nearly $10 million more dollars than it did in 2020.
+Additionally, in May of 2021, a bicameral, bipartisan group of federal legislators, led by Senator Catherine Cortez Masto and Representative Mark Amodei of Nevada, came together to propose an extension of the 2016 Act.
 The bill seeks to ensure that $350 million of previosuly authorized but unallocated funds will flow to Tahoe, so critical environmental projects can march on.

 Lake Tahoe's Environmental Improvement Program is one of the most ambitious restoration efforts in the nation.
 It addresses water quality, air quality, transportation, forest management, recreation and scenic beauty at Lake Tahoe by funding and implementing capital improvement projects targeting these key areas.
 While improving Lake Tahoe’s legendary clarity is a top concern, the program takes a holistic watershed-based approach to delivering a range of environmentally beneficial projects.